UlanziTechnology/UlanziDeckPlugin-SDK/common-html/README.md

 #### * context （A special parameter）

-An action function may be configured on multiple keys, so the common library concatenates a unique value context.
+An action function may be configured on multiple keys, so the ulanzideck-plugin-sdk library concatenates a unique value <strong>context</strong>.
 When we create a feature instance, we only need to save the unique value <strong>context</strong>.
 If you need to update the data, you can send the message to the corresponding key value based on the corresponding unique value <strong>context</strong>.

 ```bash
 1. The special parameter context, which is a unique value concatenated from the common library, is passed to the main service and action along with the received message。